pleabargain/EnglishHelpsYourCareer/joke male or female.md

 The boys took their call that “Computer” should surely be the female( "La Computadora”), because:

 1. Only the creator knows their internal logic.
-2. The language used by them is incomprehensible to everyone else.
+2. The language used by computers is incomprehensible to everyone else.
 3. However small the mistake, it is stored in the long term memory for later use.
 4. Just when you decide to commit to one, you find yourself spending more on the accessories.